Government of Nova Scotia: Role of the Crown

+Premier

-The Premier, or First Minister, of Nova Scotia is the head of the Executive Council of Nova Scotia.
+The Premier of Nova Scotia is the President of the Executive Council.
 Being the head of government in Nova Scotia, the premier exercises a substantial amount of power.
-Hon.
 James B. Uniacke was the first Premier of Nova Scotia and led the government from 1848 to 1854.

 The current Premier, Tim Houston, was sworn in as premier on August 31, 2021.
 He is the 30th Premier of the Province of Nova Scotia since Confederation.